 - Supports Multi-Language on Screen

-- The 13” and 15” has a color capacity of 262,000 colors, while the other sizes have a color capacity of 16.7 million colors
+- The 13” and 15” have a color capacity of 262,000 colors, while the other sizes have a color capacity of 16.7 million colors

-- Comes with a “cigarette” adapter (12-volt)
+- It comes with a “cigarette” adapter (12-volt)

 - Available in several screen sizes

-- Has a good picture quality
+- It has a good picture quality

 - Affordable